Antoine Gizenga: Early political career

 In January 1962 the Congolese Assembly demanded that Gizenga return to Léopoldville to hear charges levied against him for leading a rebel government.
 He replied that he would only come back when the Katangan secession was resolved.
 Gizenga then attempted to arrest Armée Nationale Congolaise Commander-in-Chief Victor Lundula and a UN official, both of whom were in Stanleyville to investigate the Kindu atrocity.
 The plan backfired when Gizenga's militiamen refused to obey his orders.
 Clashes between his regular supporters and Congolese soldiers ensued, resulting in several deaths.
 United Nations Secretary General U Thant ordered peacekeeping troops to restore order in Stanleyville, while Adoula had Gizenga placed under house arrest by UN and Congolese troops.
 He was flown back to Léopoldville via UN aircraft and detained at Camp Kokolo.

 Gizenga turned down an offer of UN protection and was eventually imprisoned on the island Bula Mbemba which lies in the mouth of the Congo River.
 In July 1964 Tshombe became prime minister and, as part of an attempted political reconciliation, ordered Gizenga's release.
 In spite of this, Gizenga quickly organised a Lumumbist party and denounced Tshombe's handling of the Simba rebellion.
 As a result, Gizenga was placed under house arrest in September.
 Mobutu seized power in a coup in November 1965, thereby freeing Gizenga.
 He fled to Congo-Brazzaville, though he soon settled in Moscow to pursue a doctorate in political science.

 Over the next couple of years Gizenga traveled to Egypt, Guinea, Mali, and Ghana to solicit support for the fractured and crumbling anti-Mobutu movement.
-In 1973 he briefly joined Laurent-Désiré Kabila's pro-China rebel group in eastern Zaire (as The Congo was then called), thereby losing Soviet support.
+In 1973 he briefly joined Laurent-Désiré Kabila's China-backed rebel group in eastern Zaire (as The Congo was then called), thereby losing Soviet support.
 He then moved to France, but was deported to Algeria.
 After briefly living in Angola, he returned to the Republic of the Congo before finally settling in Canada.
 Mobutu invited him to return to Zaire in 1977 to serve as a figurehead for opposition groups, but Gizenga declined.